 Sends a Service Response (SRV 8.7.2) to the Gas Supplier.

 The GPF sends an GCS62 Alert to the DCC containing the contents of the GPF device log, the data is stored for use during the Communications Hub replacement process (as described in section 7.6.1) to restore the GPF device Log (Service Request 8.12.2).

+For SMETS1 Devices if, according to the data held by the S1SP, the Devices to be joined are not both on the SMETS1 CHF the S1SP will send a SMETS1 Response indicating failure, otherwise the S1SP will send a SMETS1 Response indicating success.

 Configure Device